-Grilled Pork Chops seasoned with fresh rosemary and served with grilled nectarines and roasted fennel.
-Learn how to grill pork chops in this easy Sunday night dinner idea!
+Grilled Pork Chops seasoned with fresh rosemary and served with grilled nectarines and roasted fennel is a fantastic pork recipe for the summer when you are looking for something new to grill.

 What cut of pork should I use?